 Flourishing local communities

 Speak Out: 10,000 Voices for Change said loudly and clearly that local communities must be places where people flourish.
-This strong emphasis on local action and activity will help the Council focus on learning from and supporting local congregations and communities.
+This strong emphasis on local action and activity will help the Church focus on learning from and supporting local congregations and communities.
 Central to this theme are a strong core of issues concerned with community spirit and cohesion on the one hand, as well as the more practical aspects of community, such as housing, social security, gender justice, homelessness, and the justice system on the other.

 Investing in young people